DevExpress-Examples/devextreme-gantt-how-to-create-a-custom-task-details-dialog/Readme.md

 ## Implementation Details

-1. Add a popup edit form.
+1. Add a popup edit form in your application.

 	```csharp
 	@(Html.DevExtreme().Popup()